 - Classroom support volunteers who help students develop essential skills or support individuals with specific physical or learning difficulties

 - Class Secretaries and Learner Representatives who provide a conduit for feedback from students

 - Activists who organise promotional and fundraising events

 - Volunteers who take on formal governance roles.
 Each WEA region and Scotland has its own governance committees, all of which rely upon the contribution of time and expertise from volunteers with local knowledge and a passion for lifelong learning.
 At a national level, the WEA is governed by the Trustee body who are all volunteers.

 - Workplace learning champions and advocates who promote learning with friends and colleagues at work

 You can get a flavour of the kind of activities undertaken by downloading our volunteer leaflet.

-Please also review our volunteer code of conduct.
+Please also read our volunteer policy and code of conduct here.

 All activities enable volunteers to develop their own skills and interests and can lead to long-standing friendships, more active social participation and, for some volunteers, employment.
 If you would like to enquire about getting involved as a WEA volunteer then email firstname.lastname@example.org or contact your nearest regional office.